openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The specification achieves this by defining

 * Extension points to add Credential format specific parameters or claims in the Credential Issuer metadata, Credential Offer, Authorization Request, Credential Request and Batch Credential Request,
 * Credential format identifiers to identify Credential format specific set of parameters and claims to be applied at each extention point.
-This set of Credential format specific set of parameters and claims is referred to as a Credential Format Profile in this specification.
+This set of Credential format specific set of parameters and claims is referred to as a "Credential Format Profile" in this specification.

 This specification defines Credential Format Profiles for W3C Verifiable Credentials as defined in [@VC_DATA] and ISO/IEC 18013-5 mDL as defined in [@ISO.18013-5] in (#format_profiles).
 Other specifications or deployments can define their own Credential Format Profiles using above-mentioned extensibility points.